aeonSolutions/openScience-Smart-Device-for-Structural-Self-Sensing-Carbon-Fiber-Based-Composites-/README.md

 A preprint version of the scientific paper can be found on my SSRN profile [here](https://papers.ssrn.com/abstract=4027845).

+The experimental datasets and (early) analysis files can be found on this dataverse: https://dataverse.harvard.edu/dataverse/selfSensingCarbonfiberComposites#

 <br>

 This repo contains the PCB Gerber files for a smart device able to connect to self-sensing carbon fiber composites for structural active monitoring.